hedyhe/FNetwork/README.md

 # FNetwork
 ===================================
-FNetwork is Flex/Flash based professional telecommunication UI component in this field.
+FNetwork is Flex/Flash based professional network topology UI component in this field.

 Introduction：
 -----------------------------------